lycium/Lyapunov/README.md

 # Lyapunov
-Analysing Lyapunov exponent for ODE initial values
+Analysing Lyapunov exponent for ODE initial values.

 ## To use